Top 20 mistakes to avoid while traveling in Croatia

 14. Not checking reviews of tour operators

 Tourism makes up a big chunk of Croatia’s economy.
 The country has thousands of tour operators that cater to tourists and sell different tour packages.
-For example, in Split, you will find many agencies and small tour operators offering day tours to Plitvice and Krka National Parks, among other places.
+For example, in Split, you will find many agencies and small tour operators offering day tours to Plitvice and Krka National Parks.

-While these tours might show you the same place, your experience will be different, so it’s wise to check reviews of a given tour operator and avoid one of the most common mistakes while traveling in Croatia.
+While these tours might show you the same place, your experience will be different, so it’s you should always check reviews of a given tour operator to make sure you skip the operators with many bad reviews.

 15. Expecting customer service like back home

-Expecting customer service like back home is one of the worst mistakes you can make while traveling in Croatia.
-This is especially true if you are coming from the United States, and are thinking that customer service will be as fast and customer-oriented back home.
+Expecting customer service like back home is not something you should expect while traveling in Croatia.
+This is especially true if you are coming from the United States, and are thinking that customer service will be as fast and customer-oriented like back home.

 If you are in a hurry and need to tab out, politely ask if you could pay your bill.